iris-hep/iris-hep.github.io/pages/glossary.md

   * Blueprint - The [Blueprint](https://iris-hep.org/blueprint.html) activity in the IRIS-HEP Software Institute is designed to inform the strategic vision of the institute through dedicated workshops on topics of interest to the institute's mission.

+  * BoF - "Birds of a Feather" sessions at a conference are informal (typically parallel, ad-hoc) sessions at a conference or workshop where interested parties get together to discuss some specific common topic of interest

   * CERN - the [European Laboratory for Particle Physics](https://home.cern), located in Geneva, Switzerland

   * CHEP - The [Computing in High Energy and Nuclear Physics (CHEP)](http://chep2019.org) conference is the main conference in which software and computing topics relevant for HEP are discussed.
 It takes place approximately every 18 months, out of phase by approximately 9 months with the ACAT workshop series.